 The focal point of Problem 11 is the square d4.
 The Black Bishop and the Black Rook by taking Pawn d4 either clear the d-line or get pinned on this line.
 In the third variation, they both get cut off d4.

-In Problem 24 the Grimshaw intersection on the square c3 is exploited with two anticipatory shutoffs from a white half battery, daring the defence to to find an answer over three variations.
+In Problem 13 the Grimshaw interference on the square c3 is exploited with two anticipatory shutoffs from a white half battery, daring the defence to find an answer over three variations.

 Moremovers